DeanLemans/deanlemans.github.io/content/00-raw/00_01-unprocessed/labtop 1.md

 draft: true
 ---

-#todo

-too ask an chatbot what they think of my notes every month.
-for further refleciton.

 too stress less about how too catagorize things.
 it will only keep you from writings your thoughts down
 but i will need too it sometime in the future.